SFauth/AAC-using-large-language-models/README.md

 <span id='clip_models'/>

 Set up the pre-trained audio CLIP model's checkpoint.
-If you only want to use the best audio CLIP model, skip a) and b):
+If you want to directly reproduce our best model, skip a) and b):

 - a) For AudioCLIP:
    AudioCLIP also requires a vocabulary file for the tokenizer (2nd link).